7Ji/7ji.github.io/docs/_posts/designdoc/2026-03-03-into-Alpine-APK-v3-format-the-binary-perspective.md

 |6|PREUPGRADE|
 |7|POSTUPGRADE|

+All names except `TRIGGER` should tell the purpose just by its name.
+The `TRIGGER` one is special as it would be triggered on changes to paths listed in latter `ADBI_POK_TRIGGERS`.

 The example package has only `3/POSTINST`, `4/PREDEINST` and `7/POSTUPGRADE`.
 Take the last slot for example, `u32(body[5640:5644])` reads `0x800014e4` so it's `BLOB_8` with offset `0x14e4`, read `u8(body[12+0x14e4]) == 251` so length is 251, therefore content is `body[12+0x14e4+1:+251] == body[5361:5612]`, `b'#!/bin/sh\nexport PKG_UPGRADE=1\n[ "${IPKG_NO_SCRIPT}" = "1" ] && exit 0\n[ -s ${IPKG_INSTROOT}/lib/functions.sh ] || exit 0\n. ${IPKG_INSTROOT}/lib/functions.sh\nexport root="${IPKG_INSTROOT}"\nexport pkgname="crowdsec"\nadd_group_and_user\ndefault_postinst\n'`, which prints as:

 ```sh